Which ruins are best for you to visit?

 Should you go to Tulum ruins, Ek Balam, Coba or Chichen Itza?

 This is by far the most popular Mayan ruin in the Yucatan Peninsula and is known around the world.
 It is so popular because the main temple is so well preserved and restored and the site is so large.
-The price of entry is also the highest at 243 pesos for foreign visitors.
-Parking is 30 pesos and if you want to go to the light show at night it is another 72 pesos.
+The price of entry is also the highest of all the Mayan ruins.
+There is even pay parking here.

 Make sure you read our article on how to get to Chichen Itza from Playa Del Carmen.